lupyuen/remote-pinetime-bot/README.md

 The Remote PineTime Bot (created in Rust) watches a Telegram group for flashing commands and flashes the firmware to PineTime.

-The display on PineTime is streamed live to YouTube (see above URL), so you can watch your firmware running live on my PineTime.
+The display on PineTime is streamed live to YouTube, so you can watch your firmware running live on my PineTime.

-To flash your own firmware and test the PineTime in my bedroom, join the "Remote PineTime" Telegram group: https://t.me/remotepinetime
+To flash your own firmware and test PineTime, join the "Remote PineTime" Telegram group: https://t.me/remotepinetime

 The flashing log (from OpenOCD) and debug message log (from Arm Semihosting) will be shown in the "Remote PineTime Log" Telegram Channel here: https://t.me/remotepinetimelog